Skip Global navigation and goto content

 Contact Us

-The Rabies Prevention Program is a coordinated effort with the FDOH Polk County and Polk County Animal Control/Services to investigate all known animal bites to humans.
+The Rabies Prevention Program is a coordinated effort with the Florida Department of Health in Polk County (DOH-Polk) and Polk County Animal Control/Services to investigate all known animal bites to humans.

 Rabies is a preventable viral disease of mammals transmitted through the bite of a rabid animal.
 Mammals are animals like cats, raccoons, skunks, bats, dogs, and foxes.
 Birds and reptiles do not transmit rabies.
 Rabies is a disease that affects the brain.
 It is usually passed from animal to animal, but it can be passed from animals to people.
 It is caused by a virus.
 In Florida, the main wildlife sources of rabies are raccoons, bats, and foxes, while outside cats are the most common domestic animals found to have rabies.